M$^2$IV: Towards Efficient and Fine-grained Multimodal In-Context Learning via Representation Engineering: Methodology

 \subsection{VLibrary: M²IV Storage}

 Using the above training strategy, we obtain a $\Theta^{\mathcal{D}}_{\mathcal{M}}$ for each dataset $\mathcal{D}$ and LVLM $\mathcal{M}$.
-To facilitate management and fully exploit their plug-and-play potential, we build \textbf{VLibrary}—a unified repository for storing these M²IVs.
-Each M²IV is indexed by its $\alpha^a$.
-When equipping an LVLM with domain-specific knowledge or generative capabilities, we retrieve the corresponding M²IV from VLibrary and inject it into the LVLM according to Equation~\ref{injection}.
+To facilitate management and fully exploit M²IV's plug-and-play potential, we build \textbf{VLibrary}—a repository for storing learned vectors after training.
+Each M²IV is indexed by its $\boldsymbol{\alpha}^a$.
+When wishing to equip an LVLM with domain-specific knowledge or steer it toward a desired generation pattern, we can retrieve the corresponding M²IV from VLibrary by its index and inject it into the model according to Eq~\ref{injection}.
+VLibrary is designed solely for storing and indexing the trained vectors and performs no inter-vector operations.
+As a result, the structural requirements of VLibrary remain minimal and consistent across LVLMs with different hidden state dimensions.
+We can implement VLibrary at minimal cost, and its practical details are provided in Appendix \ref{vli}.
+By translating the gains of M²IV into practical utility, VLibrary constitutes an integral part of the overall M²IV framework.